XeniaTsomp/ModelChecking/README.md

 ### Model statistics:

-### The PRISM source code for non attack and attack case scenario:
+### The PRISM source code for attack case scenario:
 <details>
   <summary>
    Attack Code
   </summary>
 // Ethernet Passive Optical Network - EPON

 // OLT - Optical Line Terminal

 // ONU - Optical Network Unit

 // Modeling a sleep control scheme which aims at reducing ONUs' energy consumption and a sleep mode scheduling technique

 // Implementation with queue as a module

 	ctmc
 // Packet arrival rate lamda

 // SCALE *10^2

 // we run for 0.01 - 1.01 --> 1 - 101 packets/msec

 // Model will finish when the OLT and the ONU send a number of transmitted_packets

 // scale *10^2

 // we run for 100 - 1000 --> 10.000 - 100.000 packets

 	const int transmitted_packets_down;